 ＜Tokyo Biennale 2020 SOCIAL DIVE Artist-in-Residence Projects＞

 Chen, Fei-hao recently started research on Taiwanese theatre during the Japanese colonial period, where the play “Othello” gained a wide audience.
 Originally a classic Shakespeare work, it was adapted by Otojirō Kawakami, who was also the key person in the development of Japanese modern theatre.
-In Kawakami’s adaptation, the setting was changed to the Meiji period of Japan, in which even Taiwan, the Empire’s first colony, was included.
+In Kawakami’s adaptation, he invited Suiin Emi to translate and rewrite, the setting was changed to the Meiji period of Japan, in which even Taiwan, the Empire’s first colony, was included.

 Kawakami’s script has two characteristic meanings in contemporary Taiwan.
 First, Shakespeare’s classic work still has a deep impact on the academic system in Asia as a symbol of the modernization of theatre.
 Secondly, the political connotations surrounding the rise of the Empire of Japan and the gaze of regime in Kawakami’s adaptation remain prevalent.
 Stemming from this research, Chen is also curious about the ideas and discussions that arise between people involved in contemporary theatre in Taiwan based on Kawakami’s “Othello”.